-- c.
-Reed's responsibilities when noncompliance with laws has been identified is to discuss the situation with top management and to notify the audit committee of the board of directors so that proper action can be taken, including making any necessary disclosures or adjustments to the financial statements.
+(c) Reed's responsibilities when noncompliance with laws has been identified is to discuss the situation with top management and to notify the audit committee of the board of directors so that proper action can be taken, including making any necessary disclosures or adjustments to the financial statements.
 If the client fails to take appropriate corrective action, Reed should withdraw from the engagement.
-In addition, the CPA will generally contact legal counsel or other appropriate specialist. - 2-29 a.
-The two forms of peer review are a system review and an engagement review. - b.
-The PCAOB inspections focus on the public-company audit practice of the firm.
-The inspections are designed to determine the firm's compliance with the Sarbanes-Oxley Act, PCAOB and SEC requirements, and other professional standards. - c.
-An inspection involves at least the following three components: - 1.
+In addition, legal counsel or other appropriate specialist will generally be contacted by the CPA.

+- 2-29 (a) The two forms of peer review are a system review and an engagement review. - (b) The PCAOB inspections focus on the public-company audit practice of the firm.
+The inspections are designed to determine the firm's compliance with the Sarbanes-Oxley Act, PCAOB and SEC requirements, and other professional standards. - (c) An inspection involves at least the following three components: - 1.
 An inspection and review of selected public-company audit and review engagements. - 2.
 An evaluation of the sufficiency of the quality control system of the firm, and the manner of the documentation and communication of the system. - 3.
 Performance of such other testing of the audit, supervisory, and quality control procedures as are considered necessary.